-- b.
+- a.
+Employee suitability.
+The employee and supervisor will assess the needs and work habits of the employee, compared to traits customarily recognized as appropriate for successful telecommuters. - b.
 Job responsibilities.
-The employee and supervisor will discuss the job responsibilities, scheduling issues, and determine if the job is appropriate for a telecommuting arrangement and if the position has been identified by MHLS as eligible for telecommuting. - c.
+The employee and supervisor will discuss the job responsibilities, scheduling issues, and determine if current job duties are assigned to be accomplished in such an arrangement.
+If the job is appropriate for a telecommuting arrangement, and if current job duties are assigned to be accomplished in such an arrangement the position will be has been identified by MHLS as eligible for telecommuting. - c.
 Home worksite/office.
 The employee and supervisor will discuss the home worksite/office space and equipment needs for the employee to work at home. - d.
 Tax and other legal implications for the business use of the employee's home based on Internal Revenue Service (IRS) and state and local government restrictions.
 Responsibility for fulfilling all obligations in this area rests solely with the employee. - 1.
 If the employee and supervisor agree, and the Business Office and Executive Director concurs, a draft formal telecommuting agreement will be prepared and signed by all parties, and a three-month trial period will commence. - 2.
 For formal telecommuting arrangements, valuation of telecommuter performance during the trial period may include daily interaction by phone and e-mail between the employee and the supervisor, and weekly face-to-face meetings to discuss work progress and problems.
 At the conclusion of the trial period the employee and supervisor will each complete an evaluation of the arrangement and make recommendations for continuance or modifications.
 Evaluation of telecommuter performance beyond the trial period will be consistent with that received by employees working at the office in both content and frequency but will focus on work output and completion of objectives rather than on time-based performance. - 3.
 An appropriate level of communication between the telecommuter and supervisor will be agreed to as part of the discussion process and will be more formal during the trial period.
-After conclusion of the trial period, the supervisor and telecommuter will communicate at a level consistent with employees working at the office or in a manner and frequency that seems appropriate for the job and the individuals involved. - 4.
-Telecommuting is not designed to be a replacement for appropriate family care.
-Although an individual employee's schedule may be modified to accommodate child care needs, the focus of the arrangement must remain on job performance and meeting business demands.
-Prospective telecommuters are expected to discuss the requirements of telecommuting with family members prior to entering into a trial period.
+After conclusion of the trial period, the supervisor and telecommuter will communicate at a level consistent with employees working at the office or in a manner and frequency that seems appropriate for the job and the individuals involved.